gscuster/figma-rpg-dice/README.md

 In addition to basic dice (type `d`), fudge dice (type `dF`) are also supported.

-Example: `4dF` would indacte 4 fudge dice.
+Example: `4dF` would indicate 4 fudge dice.